KanekiLeChomeur/MCPEToDiscord-Patches/README.md

 ## Whats new in 2.2.0

-- Now supports Command Logging
+- Now supports Command Logging(Beta)
-- Updated some function that wasn't updated
+- Updated some function that wasn't updated to PM4

 ### Known Bugs:
 - No known Bugs at the current time of writing this.